-3.5 What is a discussion?
+3.3 What is a discussion?

-After you present the results and show that your contribution works, it is important to interpret them, showing what they mean for the more general public.
+After you present the results and showing that your contribution works, it is important to interpret them, showing what they mean for the more general public.
 Separate discussion sections are common in life sciences where ambiguity is common and intuition is sometimes the only thing that the authors have; exact sciences and mathematicians do not use them as often.

-Despite of that, it is nice to precisely set your output into the existing environment, answering:
+Despite of that, it is nice to precisely set your output to the environment, answering: